ArceLopera/git_refresher/docs/Basics/git_undoingthings.md

   This command discards all uncommitted changes in the working directory, reverting it to the state of the last commit.

+For more details on the difference between git reset and git checkout, see the [differences](#git-reset-vs-git-checkout).

 ### 2. **Undoing Staged Changes**

 - **Unstage Changes**